 This is the point when she had to make a decision on which craft she would settle on.
 Tammy has a true love for gardening, animals, and homemade soap.
 Well, an herb garden was planted, a green house bought, and the many critters purchased and housed.
 Presently they have two horses, about sixty chickens, five dogs, two cats, ten French Alpine dairy goats, three angora goats, and a very sweet llama to guard them.
 The chickens are producing eggs for sale; the dairy goats are producing milk, which is being used to make cheese, yogurt, ice cream and soap.
 The angoras and the llamas are producing fleece.
 We are attempting to find a market for these things.

 The love of homemade soap is the next item to be addressed.
 Tammy had been purchasing it from various crafters.
 She really wanted to try her hand at it, but had a healthy respect of the process involved.
 So, she spent about a year doing research and studying to see if this was something she could do, and would love doing.
 There were searches for high quality oils, spices and other needed ingredients.
 Many of the herbs used in the soap are grown on the farm.
 Well, the creative side took over.
 Soon she was testing recipes and working with various oils, fresh goat’s milk, herbs, and spices.
 At last a basic recipe was created.
-From this recipe, with a few variations, she has been able to come up with more than thirty scents.
+From this recipe, with a few variations, she has been able to come up with more than forty five scents.
 There is a joy in each batch that is created.
-All of the soap is made in small batches in the farm kitchen.
+All of the soap is made in small batches in the Soap Cottage.
 Each bar is hand cut and trimmed.
 After the drying process, each bar is wrapped in fabric, much like a gift ribbon, and then a tag is tied on.